zamaex96/Hybrid-CNN-LSTM-with-Spatial-Attention/README.md

 - **Advanced Attention Mechanisms**: Experiment with more complex attention mechanisms to improve model accuracy.
 - **Regularization**: Add dropout or weight decay to reduce overfitting and improve generalization.

-This model forms a strong foundation for time series classification in DUI detection, and further optimizations may enhance performance.
+This model forms a strong foundation for time series classification, and further optimizations may enhance performance.

 ---